-Mounties may have broken law during N.B. anti-fracking protests, says watchdog | CBC News
+RCMP watchdog raises concerns over how Mounties surveil protesters | CBC News

 Indigenous sensitivities

-The Commission also found that RCMP members assigned to the operation did not have sufficient training in Indigenous cultural matters.
+The commission also found that RCMP members assigned to the operation did not have sufficient training in Indigenous cultural matters.

 However, it said based on the available evidence, it is satisfied that officers did not differentiate between Indigenous and non-Indigenous protesters when making arrests.

-The commission made multiple recommendations related to training on Indigenous cultural practices and the handing of sacred items, which the RCMP said it will implement.
+The commission made multiple recommendations related to training on Indigenous cultural practices and the handing of sacred items.
+The RCMP said it will implement those recommendations.

+"Since the Kent County anti-shale gas protests, the RCMP has deployed ongoing efforts on training current and new members to keep pace with the diversity, understanding, and compassion required to execute policing duties in a bias-free manner and to provide members with a solid knowledge of cultural elements and history of our Indigenous communities," wrote Lucki.

-The report cleared officers on many fronts, including that the RCMP's use of force was generally necessary and proportional in the circumstances, especially given the risks posed by the protesters' conduct.
+The report cleared officers on many fronts, concluding that the RCMP's use of force was generally necessary and proportional in the circumstances, especially given the risks posed by the protesters' conduct.

-However, it said it did find instances when the plastic tie wrap handcuffs placed on some protesters were likely tighter than necessary.
+However, it said it did say the plastic tie handcuffs placed on some protesters' wrists likely were tighter than necessary.

 Issues with review legislation